tobyweston/essential_acceptance_testing/manuscript/introduction.md

 [^test-test]: any test written in the language of choice, typically using a unit testing framework or similar.
 It could be a Java test to run in JUnit, a piece of JavaScript to run with Jasmine, Ruby and RSpec, C# and NUnit or just a main method.
 Calling them _unit_ tests would be clumsy but you'd get the idea.

 Acceptance criteria _become_ exception tests.
 Attributes that describe acceptance tests also describe acceptance criteria with the additional fact that tests should be _executable_.
+Executing acceptances tests assert that the acceptance criteria have been met.

 {title="Attributes of acceptance criteria and tests"}
 | Acceptance Criteria           | Acceptance Tests              |